-Energy Transition & Climate Change Reducing GHG emissions and helping to drive Taking stens to acti and helping to drive Taking steps to actively manage our environmental footprint. renewable energy across the markets we serve.
+Energy Transition & Climate Change Reducing GHG emissions and helping to drive Taking stens to acti and helping to drive Taking steps to actively the deployment of manage our environmental lower carbon fuels and footprint. renewable energy across the markets we serve.